AICC/CMI-5_Spec_Current/cmi5_runtime.md

 </table>

 <a name="xapi_state"></a>
-#10.0 XAPI State Data Model
+#10.0 xAPI State Data Model

-Prior to launching a learning activity, the LMS must create a document in the State API record in the LRS.
-This must be a JSON document as defined in this section with a document name (stateId) of "LMS.LaunchData".
-The LMS must only create one State document for the combination of activityId, agent, registration, and stateId.
+Prior to launching a learning activity, the LMS MUST create a document in the State API record in the LRS.
+This MUST be a JSON document as defined in this section with a document name (stateId) of "LMS.LaunchData".
+The LMS MUST only create one State document for the combination of activityId, agent, registration, and stateId.
 An example of the JSON document is shown below.

 ```javascript
 {